Harbim001/CloudUploader-CLI-Project/README.md

    chmod +x install.sh
    ./install.sh

-- After installation, the clouduploader command will be available globally in your terminal.
+- After installation, the Clouduploader command will be available globally in your terminal.

 ## Usage